Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 ## Shipment metadata generation in the application

-The application developer is responsible for creating the _arkivmelding_ that will follow a shipment through eFormdiling.
+The application developer is responsible for creating the _arkivmelding_ that will follow a shipment through eFormidling.
 This is acheived by including the function below in _App.cs_.

 Expected output from this function is a touple contaning to elements.